Doctor of Philosophy

 Applicants for the PhD/ICS program must fulfill the following requirements:

-- Present evidence of potential for original academic research at the doctoral level by submitting a sample of published writing or a recent academic research paper if nothing has been published.
+- Submit an electronic sample of published writing or a recent academic research paper if nothing has been published.

 - Have completed at least three years of vocational ministry experience, preferably in intercultural ministry, with evidence of relevant gifts and abilities.

 - Have earned a cumulative GPA of at least 3.5 (on a 4.0 scale) in previous graduate studies.